eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 4. The Wallet Provider authenticates the Wallet Unit.
-    This means that the Wallet Provider is sure that the EUDI Wallet Instance is indeed a true instance of their EUDI Wallet Solution, and not a fake app.
+    This means that the Wallet Provider is sure that the EUDI Wallet Instance is indeed a true instance of their allet Solution, and not a fake app.
 This must be ensured by the Wallet Provider.
 The ARF does not specify how this trust relationship can be satisfied.